Jacob-Roberts/dotfiles/README.md

 xcode-select --install
 ```

-The Xcode Command Line Tools includes `git` and `make` (not available on stock macOS).
+The Xcode Command Line Tools includes `git` (not available on stock macOS).
 Now there are two options:

 1. Install this repo with `curl` available: